-Thiem also has 16 ATP titles to his credit, most on clay, but one on the grass and five on hard courts.
+Thiem also has 16 ATP titles to his credit, most on clay, but one on grass and five on hard courts.

 The 26-year-old has a few sponsors backing him, but he is young and will surely gain more as his career progresses.
 The few brands that sponsor him are Adidas, Babolat, Bank Austria, Kia, and Rolex.

 Just like every other tennis player and sports personality, Thiem also does charity work.
 Along with the likes of Novak Djokovic, the Zverev brothers, Grigor Dimitrov, and others, Thiem contributed to La Fondation Prince Albert II de Monaco.
 This foundation is dedicated to saving the environment and promoting sustainable development.
+He is also engaged in the creation of a habitable ecosystem for marine life.
+He supports a non-profitable organization – ‘4ocean’ which is working towards the conservation of the oceans.

 |Height||6 ft 1 in|